The 2015 IECC became effective in Illinois on January 1, 2016

-Frequently Asked Questions (FAQ's) concerning the 2015 International Energy Conservation Code® (IECC®), with amendments, as it applies to the State of Illinois
+Frequently Asked Questions (FAQ's) and Technical Notes concerning the 2015 International Energy Conservation Code® (IECC®), with Illinois amendments and relevant referenced Standards therein, as they apply to the State of Illinois.

 Illinois Baseline Compliance Study – Measuring the Baseline Compliance with Residential and Non-Residential Buildings in Illinois against the 2009 & 2012 International Energy Conservation Code

 Blower Door Testing May Be Performed By A Diagnostic Energy Tester.